LAN Automation: Step-by-Step Deployment

 Seed Device

 The seed device is a predeployed system in the network and is the initial point through which Cisco LAN automation discovers and onboards new switches downstream.
 The seed device can be automated through technologies such as Cisco Plug n Play (PnP) and zero-touch provisioning, or configured manually.
-The following figure shows the seed device network boundaries between the Cisco DNA Center connection in the IP core and the to-be-discovered underlay network using LAN automation.
+The following figure shows the seed device network boundaries between the Catalyst Center connection in the IP core and the to-be-discovered underlay network using LAN automation.

 The peer seed (Seed-2 in the following figure) can also be automated via LAN automation.
 Only one seed device is required.